What is Professional Dry Needling Therapy?

 Get the Most Out of Professional Dry Needling Therapy

 One way to ensure you get the most out of your professional dry-needling therapy is to listen to the body and be aware of any changes after treatment.
 Speak with your physical therapist about any changes or concerns you might have so that your therapy can be adjusted as needed.
-Additionally, make sure to follow up with any stretches or exercises your physical therapist may have recommended getting the most benefit from your therapy.
+Additionally, make sure to follow up with any stretches or exercises your physical therapist may have recommended to get the most benefit from your therapy.

 Dry Needling Therapy Cost